dmlc/dgl/examples/pytorch/ogb/ogbn-arxiv/README.md

 ## Results

-Here are the results over 10 runs.
+Here are the results over at least 10 runs.

 |           Method            | Validation Accuracy |  Test Accuracy  | #Parameters |
 |:---------------------------:|:-------------------:|:---------------:|:-----------:|